 It is also important to have a look outside your business and decide when to best start sharing the content you have created.
 Is there a particular time of the year/month/week that you could tie to your piece?
 Multiple resources are available online for recruitment marketeers to make an informed decision on their campaign’s timings – and you should be making the most of these already.

 Planning is no fun and games – but it is key to the success of your campaign.
-What we have learned from 2020 is that all this planning could go out of the window in a snap – so flexibility is key, and it will still be throughout 2021 and indeed, into the future.
+What we have learned from the pandemic is that all this planning could go out of the window in a snap – so flexibility is key, and it will still be into the future.